siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Gravity as Refraction.md

 $$

 A passing field and the mass aggregate reorganize one another as one common field.
+This is the same self-refraction principle already used in chapter 8: there it bends a flow strongly enough to close on itself, while here only the weak exterior effect of a large aggregate is kept.
+In the present chapter that weak exterior effect is written phenomenologically, at leading order, as a small constitutive loading of the local transport law.

 When the transport is written in conventional electromagnetic variables,
 $\mathbf{E}$ and $\mathbf{B}$ are complementary aspects of one organized flow.
-A null electromagnetic probe therefore does not carry one channel only.
-Its electric and magnetic sectors are equal aspects of the same transport.
-The weak-field constitutive summary must therefore load both sectors equally:
+So the weak constitutive summary used here loads the two sectors together:

 $$
 \varepsilon_\text{eff}(r)=\varepsilon_0\bigl(1+2\eta(r)\bigr),